a

 • Establishing and growing our alumni database

-• Inviting alumni back to school to provide career or study advice to our students
+• Inviting alumni back to school to share their career pathway

 • Inviting alumni to offer work experience placements for students